ProfMatthewHz/UBCSE_student_feedback_professor_view/documentation/RunningStudentSurveyLocally/Setting up StudentSurvey locally.md

 20. Open terminal and move to StudentSurvey/react-frontend directory
 21. Install the node dependencies by running npm install
 22. In the terminal while in the react-frontend directory, run npm run build to build to project
+23. If npm run build does not work do npm start
-23. Navigate to the website: [http://localhost/StudentSurvey/backend/instructor/fake_shibboleth.php]
+24. Navigate to the website: [http://localhost/StudentSurvey/backend/instructor/fake_shibboleth.php]
-24. Enter in hartloff in the input field and click Pretend Login
+25. Enter in hartloff in the input field and click Pretend Login
-25. Then navigate to this website: [http://localhost/StudentSurvey/react-frontend/build/]
+26. Then navigate to this website: [http://localhost/StudentSurvey/react-frontend/build/]
+27. Make sure in your specific url that you are not on a specific port.
+For example make sure url is exactly http://localhost/StudentSurvey/react-frontend/build/ and not [http://localhost:3000/StudentSurvey/react-frontend/build]
-26. Click on **history** in the nav bar
+28. Click on **history** in the nav bar
-27. Click on **fall 2023** under terms to the left of the page
+29. Click on **fall 2023** under terms to the left of the page
-28. Verify that you see **CSE 199,404,305,116,115** and surveys under each course
+30. Verify that you see **CSE 199,404,305,116,115** and surveys under each course